akondrahman/59115ASE/project/Report.md

 _The goal of this project is to help software engineering researchers to analyze the Integrated Project Model Defect Flow Chain proposed by Abdel-Hamid and Madnick, by implementing the model, and optimizing the model using a standard optimizer_.

 We state our contributions as following:
 * A modular, extendible implementation of the Integrated Project Model Defect Flow Chain * An implementation that integrates a standard optimizer with the Integrated Project Model Defect Chain to facilitate further analysis
+Rest of the report is organized as follows Section II describes necessary background information, and related work.
+In Section III we state the assumptions of our project.
+Section IV illustrates our implementation of the model, and the optimizer.
+Section V describes the methodology of the project.
+In Section VI we explain our findings.
+Section VII discusses the threats to validity for the project.
+In Section VIII we state the future directions of the project.
+Finally we conclude our report in Section IX.

 ## Background and Related Work
 ## Assumptions